raspberrypilearning/3D-scene/en/step_7.md

 Drag the slider to a convenient position on the Stage.

 **Tip:** Variables on the Stage always appear in a layer above all of the sprites.
-If you have a moving sprite, it will go under any variables on the Stage.
+If you have a moving sprite, the sprite will go under any variables on the Stage.

 --- /collapse ---